Meyaal/tea-house/README.md

 | Footer | social media links | Clicking on the social media icons in the footer open the link in a new tab |  Pass |
 | Footer | Privacy Policy links | Clicking on the Privacy Policy link in the footer diverts user to the /privacy/ page |  Pass |

+## Unfixed isseus

+* During testing I discovered that logged in users cannot leave comments in the blog

+* Users that are logged in cannot leave a review on products as expected.

+### Note
+* Due to time pressure and deadline, I have not been able to implement that.

 #### Browsers Tested